DaBusch/netbattalion/netbatJS/README.md

 A minimalistic Javascript reactivity framework to put javascript code into your HTML-dom attributes.
 Inspired by Alpine JS and HTMX.
 This may be the tinyest Javascript framework out there.

 Minified just 308 Bytes!!!
-(This README has more than 700 Bytes)
+(This README has 824 Bytes)

 It works, but is maybe not yet finished.